Aleesin/node-10-express-performance/README.md

 ## Overview

-There are six GET endpoints.
-All endpoints pull from a JSON source, filter the JSON by a parameter in the endpoint, and return the resulting set.
+`data` endpoints pull from a JSON file, filter the JSON by a parameter in the endpoint, and return the resulting set.

+`proxy` endpoints return the full JSON file.

 Each end point has a `stream` version and `promise` version.

+All endpoints are `GET`s.

 ## Endpoints